cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-We want to use the new memory-safe vector with the legacy string type.
+We want to use the new memory safe vector with the legacy string type.
 The new vector is borrow checked, eliminating use-after-free and iterator invalidation defects.
 It presents a safe interface.
 But the old string is pre-safety.
 All its member functions are unsafe.
 If we want to specialize the new vector on the old string, we need to mark it `unsafe`.

 The unsafe type qualifier propagates through the instantiated vector.
 The expressions returned through the `operator[]` accessor are unsafe qualified, so we can call unsafe member functions on the string, even in main's safe context.